voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 |Detections| below a specified threshold filtered out.

 .. custombutton::
-    :button_text: Learn more about DatasetViews!
+    :button_text: Learn more about DatasetViews
     :button_link: using_views.html